-Day 3 Salt Lakes, Hikes & the Capitol
+Day Three: Salt Lakes, Hikes, and the Capitol

 Start your final day in Salt Lake City by exploring the lake that gave the city its name.
 Great Salt Lake is the largest salt lake not just in America but in the entire western hemisphere.
 As a remnant of the enormous Lake Bonneville, it’s hard to imagine that the lake was once much bigger.